cloudfoundry-incubator/pat/README.md

 - `gcf:push` - pushes a simple Ruby application using the CF command-line
 - `dummy` - an empty workload that can be used when a CF environment is not available.
 - `dummyWithErrors` - an empty workload that generates errors.
 This can be used when a CF environment is not available.

+### Required arguments
+Certain `workload` options require one or more arguments to be defined The following are a list of arguments

+- `-rest:target` - The Cloud Foundry URL PAT should target to.
+Mandatory if workload option `rest:target` is used.
+- `-rest:username` - Username for workload option `rest:login`.
+PAT supports multi credentials, for example, if you supply  `-rest:username=user1,user2,user3`, PAT will loop through the list and use a different credential at each iteration.
+This argument is mandatory for workload option `rest:login`.
+- `-rest:password` - Similar to `-rest:username`, used to define the password for workload option `rest:login`.

 Using Redis to create a cluster of PAT workers
 =====================================